The S-3 who never lost it, no matter how tough a situation got

 Bit by bit, greatly improved relationships with the aviation and truck units were developed.
 Soon the battalion was planning and executing air assault operations as part of the increasingly intense maneuver and field training program which included deployments from Ft.
 Benning to Ft.
 Stewart, Georgia.
 The battalion’s tactical and operational capabilities were greatly improved and the battalion became an increasingly valuable maneuver capability for the brigade.

 This result was much the product of a very effective partnership that had developed between the S-3 and the S-3 Air.
 Both offices had a developed sense of the capabilities needed, where to obtain them and how to employ them.
 But no small amount of the success was due to the S-3’s leadership style.
-His engagement and support of subordinates tempered by competence and even tempered approach to even the most difficult situations always produced results that moved the unit forward in its mission capabilities.
+His engagement and support of subordinates underscored by competence and even tempered approach to even the most difficult situations always produced results that moved the unit forward in its mission capabilities.

 The S-3 Air would later reassign to the brigade’s mechanized battalion where he would later assume command of a mechanized infantry company.
 Years later the two officers would reconnect and spend some time together at a conference when the S-3 was serving as the division commander of the 7th Light Infantry Division.
 He would later be promoted to lieutenant general and retire in that grade.
 The S-3 Air would retain the utmost respect for the S-3’s qualities as a leader.

 The S-3 Air in subsequent assignments often reflected on the style and approach of his mentor with good effect.
-The clear take aways regarding effective leadership style was that the S-3 exhibited a range of qualities that generated success, most notably his competence, his effective balance of guidance with allowing subordinates the space to work effectively, his personal interest in his staff, and his loyalty.
+The clear take-aways regarding effective leadership style was that the S-3 exhibited a range of qualities that generated success, most notably his competence, his effective balance of guidance with allowing subordinates the space to work effectively, his personal interest in his staff, and his loyalty.
 There were other qualities of value but these made the difference in generating a high performing infantry battalion plans, operations and training staff.
 The S-3 was perhaps the most effective practitioner of auftragstaktik the S-3 Air had come across in his career.

 A postscript—the hard work of the two officers along with that of many other officers and non-commissioned officers regarding the battalion’s development as a capable combat unit would bear fruit some years later.
 The battalion would reorganize as a mechanized infantry battalion.
-The brigade, the 197th Separate Infantry Brigade (Mechanized), with a completed separate mechanized infantry brigade modified table of organization and equipment would deploy to the Middle East as the third maneuver brigade of the 24th Mechanized Infantry Division, a unit of the XVIIIth Airborne Corps for operations in the first Iraq War.
+The brigade, the 197th Separate Infantry Brigade (Mechanized), with a completed separate mechanized infantry brigade modified table of organization and equipment would deploy to the Middle East as the third maneuver brigade of the 24th Mechanized Infantry Division, a unit of the XVIIIth Airborne Corps, for operations in the first Iraq War.
 It would perform well in this role.